Sign-Up FAQs

 3. Insurance: We typically provide your chapter with liability insurance for one outdoor location and one inclement weather location.

-If this is an issue, please let us know and we’ll work to find a solution.
+If this is an issue, please let us know.
+We’re flexible and can work with you to find a solution that fits your needs.

 We would love to help you start Walk chapters in multiple communities!
 Please email contact@walkwithadoc.org and we’ll draft a master agreement for your organization.
-Each time a new community wants to get started, they’ll simply complete a short application and choose a membership/merchandise package.
+Each time a new community wants to get started, they’ll simply complete a short application and choose which merchandise package they’d like to buy.
 We’ll get them set up with marketing materials, a website, merchandise, and liability insurance for their walk location.

 Yes!
 The more the merrier.
 Your WWAD chapter will be tied to the walk location that you choose and you’re welcome to have as many partners involved as you’d like.

 You and/or your organization will be listed as an additional insured on our general liability policy and you’ll receive a certificate of insurance via email (click here for a sample).
 In the event of an accident/incident at a WWAD event, you will have coverage for $1,000,000 per occurrence, $3,000,000 aggregate + $5,000,000 umbrella.
 It covers all physicians, staff, volunteers, walkers, etc. at the walks and you’re welcome to walk as often as you’d like in both the outdoor and inclement weather locations that you designate on your application.
-Participants will also sign a waiver once per year.
+Participants will also sign a waiver at the walk.

 We’ll share “best practices” for spreading the word locally, including a comprehensive marketing guide, flyer templates, social media posts, and more turnkey resources.